 Why Are Reference Interest Rates Needed?

 Reference interest rates are important for the economy.
 And not just as far as monetary policy is concerned.
 Financial contracts for loans, savings deposits and mortgages all refer to these rates, which also provide an essential baseline on the derivatives market or for structured products.
-LIBOR, the London Interbank Offered Rate, was until now the standard – also in Switzerland.
+LIBOR, the London Interbank Offered Rate, was until 2022 the standard – also in Switzerland.

-Why Is LIBOR Being Replaced?
+Why Was LIBOR Replaced?

-The bottom line is that estimates provided by a small number of banks are no longer adequate.
-Over the past few years national working groups across the world have implemented improvements or developed new benchmark interest rates, as is the case in Switzerland.
+The bottom line was that estimates provided by a small number of banks are no longer adequate.
+Over the past few years national working groups across the world implemented improvements or developed new benchmark interest rates, as is the case in Switzerland.
 What the new reference rates have in common is that they are overnight rates based on transactions as opposed to estimates.

-When Is LIBOR Being Replaced?
+When Was LIBOR Being Replaced?

 1. Money Market: Secured vs. Unsecured